It’s not surprising that so many people use the terms hand axes and hatchets interchangeably as they appear to be the same.

 Hatchets are not quite heavy or large enough to chop like hand axes.

 This means for smaller jobs and light chopping the hatchet is the right tool.
-For larger jobs such as chopping thicker branches, a hand axe is a right tool.
+For larger jobs such as chopping thicker branches, a hand axe is the right tool.

 This is because of the size difference between the hand axe and hatchet.